noperator/chromedb/README.md

 ### To-do

-- [ ] Decrypt cookies on Linux, Windows
+- [ ] decrypt cookies on Linux, Windows
-- [ ] Specify a domain to filter on
+- [ ] specify a domain to filter on
-- [ ] Clean up error handling, logging
+- [ ] clean up error handling, logging
+- [ ] support session storage